tablecheck/minigun/docs/FORK_EXECUTORS.md

 ### How It Works
 1. Items flow into the stage's input queue
 2. Executor forks a new process for each item (up to `max_size` concurrent forks)
-3. Child process inherits parent's memory via COW (no serialization)
+3. Child process inherits parent's memory via COW (no serialization for input)
-4. Child processes the item and writes to output queue
+4. Child processes the item and sends result back via IPC pipe
 5. Child exits immediately after processing
-6. Parent reaps completed children and forks for new items
+6. Parent reaps completed children, reads results via IPC, and forks for new items

 ### Memory Model
 - **Copy-On-Write**: Memory pages are shared between parent and child until modified
-- **No Serialization**: Data is accessible directly in forked process
+- **No Serialization for Input**: Input item is accessible directly in forked process via COW
+- **IPC for Results**: Results and errors are returned to parent via IPC pipes (Marshal serialization)
 - **Ephemeral Workers**: Each fork handles one item then exits

 ### Concurrency